zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-faq-sideloading.md

 * * *

-<a name="where-are-the-faq-s-for-general-extension-debugging"></a>
+<a name="frequently-asked-questions-where-are-the-faq-s-for-general-extension-debugging"></a>
-## Where are the FAQ&#39;s for general extension debugging?
+### Where are the FAQ&#39;s for general extension debugging?

 The FAQs for debugging extensions is located at [portalfx-extensions-faq-debugging.md](portalfx-extensions-faq-debugging.md).

 * * *

-<a name="are-gallery-packages-sideloaded"></a>
+<a name="frequently-asked-questions-are-gallery-packages-sideloaded"></a>
-## Are gallery packages sideloaded?
+### Are gallery packages sideloaded?

 When configured correctly gallery packages from the extension running on localhost are sideloaded and made available in the portal at  `+ Create a resource >  see all > Local Development`  if your gallery packages are not showing up there see [https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md#gallery-package-development-and-debugging](https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md#gallery-package-development-and-debugging).

 * * *

-<a name="how-do-i-mark-automated-tests-as-test-synthetic-traffic-so-that-it-does-not-show-up-in-reporting"></a>
+<a name="frequently-asked-questions-how-do-i-mark-automated-tests-as-test-synthetic-traffic-so-that-it-does-not-show-up-in-reporting"></a>
-## How do I mark automated tests as test/synthetic traffic so that it does not show up in reporting
+### How do I mark automated tests as test/synthetic traffic so that it does not show up in reporting?

 Automated tests that run against a production environment should be marked as test/synthetic traffic.
 Use one of the following options to accomplish this.